Movement-DAO/move-docs/docs/dao/resources/code-of-conduct.md

 Views, statements and opinions expressed by a DAO Member do not necessarily reflect the opinions of the DAO Association or any of its affiliated entities, and shall be considered individual and personal statements of the selected candidate.
 The DAO shall not in any case be held responsible for any views, statements or opinions of any kind expressed by the DAO Member.

 Every Member must act and interact in ways that contribute to an open, welcoming, diverse, and inclusive community.
-By their participation in the community, every Member agrees to make our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
-Any behaviour contrary to this spirit of tolerance is unacceptable, and those acting contrary will be immediately excluded from the Dapp, and prevented from any and all privileges granted to DAO Members.
+By their participation in the community, every Member agrees to make our community a harassment-free experience for everyone regardless of age, body size, visible or invisible disability, ethnicity, sex, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+Any behaviour contrary to this spirit of tolerance is unacceptable, and those acting in such a way will be immediately excluded from the Dapp, and prevented from any and all privileges granted to DAO Members.

 ## Community Standards

 **Examples of behavior that contributes to a positive environment for our community include:**

 -   Honesty.
--   Education is a priority; Learn by doing.
+-   Prioritizing education; learning by doing.
 -   Demonstrating empathy and kindness.
 -   Being respectful.
 -   Giving and accepting feedback.